DevEd2/GBMod/README.md

 3. Use the provided template module to write a tune
   - Volume column is allowed, but you should use note cuts instead of setting the volume to zero
   - Tempo must be 150, speed can be whatever
-  - Allowed effects: 0xy (CH1-CH3 only), 1xy/2xy (CH1-CH3 only), Axx (CH1 and CH2 only), Bxx, Dxx, Fxx
+  - Allowed effects: 0xy (CH1-CH3 only), 1xy/2xy, Axx, Bxx, Dxx, Fxx
   - Instruments 1-4 can be used on CH1, CH2, and CH3
   - Instruments 5-16 may only be used on CH3
   - Instruments 17 and 18 may only be used on CH4